poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-03-07-green-energy-llm.md

 I haven't even pushed the feature branch up yet, let alone merged it.
 I wouldn't want to, without going through it thoroughly to make sure I understand it.
 In fact, I don't plan to use it directly.
 Instead, I expect I'll write the code again myself by hand and just use the LLM-generated version as a reference point.

-This is my personal website after all.
-It _means_ something to me, for the code to have be written by me, just the same as the actual blog posts.
+As well as the safety aspect, this is my personal website.
+It means something to me, for the code to have be written by me, just the same as the actual blog posts.

 It wasn't all for nothing though.
 I learned some things along the way and I'd like to share them with you...